Store it, Serve it and Share it

 -

-The inside of the door is the warmest spot in the fridge, so the least perishable items should live there - think condiments, not eggs.
+The inside of the door is the warmest spot in the fridge, good for the least perishable items like condiments.

 -